elect Shannon Matson

 I would not be in favor of eliminating the LUC unless there was another even more stringent commission or board that members of the public could appeal to in regards to urbanization.
 I am all for streamlining and reducing bureaucratic waste, but never in regards to eliminating options for public input and response to community concerns in regard to development.
 The BLNR has not had a stellar record in the past when it comes to making decisions that benefit public interest, and preservation and protection of natural resources, so I believe more oversight, not less oversight is necessary in regards to their decision making.
 I would support legislation that requires BLNR to not dispose of public property, especially when doing so creates substantial adverse impacts on natural or cultural resources.
 I will always oppose efforts to water down or exempt projects in Conservation Districts from the criteria currently protecting them and would support any legislation strengthening current protections and adding to them.

 I am in favor of increased funding for invasive species control and taking additional measures to prevent transmitting pests and plants by instituting greater screening protocols.
+I would need to do more research on the canine training programs used in New Zealand and how that sort of program would translate here, but potentially I would be in favor of it.

 I would support funding for studies and ongoing monitoring of major streams to have sufficient data available when making decisions about our limited and precious water resources that impact all of our communities.
-I think it is reasonable for us to require diversions of streams to not exceed a reasonable percentage of natural flow.
+Yes, I think it is reasonable for us to require diversions of streams to not exceed a reasonable percentage of natural flow.
 I believe that each permit that exists for water diversion should be looked at on a case-by-case basis and should be regularly reviewed to ensure there are no significant impacts to ecosystems or aquifers.
 I absolutely believe that if a water case goes to the courts the Legislature shouldn’t be able to over-rule except in the case of protecting the public trust doctrine, if somehow the courts seemed to be unable or unwilling to do so themselves.